nginxinc/nginx-basics-workshops/Plus/labs/lab1/readme.md

     ```

-1. Rename `nginx-repo.jwt` JWT token file to `license.jwt` and copy to the `lab1/nginx-plus/etc/nginx` folder within your workshop folder.
-The `license.jwt` file must be located in this exact folder for Docker compose to build the container properly.
+1. Copy `nginx-repo.jwt` JWT token file to the `labs` folder within your workshop folder.
+The `nginx-repo.jwt` file must be located in this exact folder for Docker compose to build the container properly.

     ```bash
     # Example
-    cp /user/home/nginx-repo.jwt /user/home/nginx-basics-workshop/Plus/labs/lab1/nginx-plus/etc/nginx/license.jwt
+    cp /user/home/nginx-repo.jwt /user/home/nginx-basics-workshop/Plus/labs

     ```

+1. Using the Visual Studio Terminal, set the `JWT` environment variable with your nginx-repo.jwt license file.
+This is required to pull the NGINX Plus container images from the NGINX Private Registry referenced in the dockerfile.

+    ```bash
+    export JWT=$(cat nginx-repo.jwt)
+    ```

+    And verify it was set:

+    ```bash
+    echo $JWT
+    ```

+1. Using Docker, Login to to the NGINX Private Registry, using the $JWT ENV variable for the username, as follows.
+(Your system may require sudo):

+    ```bash
+    docker login private-registry.nginx.com --username=$JWT --password=none
+    ```

-1. Inspect the `docker-compose.yml` file, located in the /lab1 folder.
+1. Inspect the `docker-compose.yml` file, located in the `labs/lab1` folder.
 Notice you start with building the NGINX-Plus container.
 There are several folders that are mounted, and several TCP ports opened.

    ```bash
     nginx-plus:                  # NGINX Plus Web / Load Balancer